Virginia Maritime and Longshore Injury Lawyers

 Why Choose CHASENBOSCOLO To Handle My Case?

-Barry M. Chasen has received an AV Preeminent rating from Martindale-Hubbell and was named to the National Trial Lawyers Top 100 Trial Lawyers in 2013.
+Barry M. Chasen received an AV Preeminent rating from Martindale-Hubbell and was named the National Trial Lawyers Top 100 Trial Lawyers in 2013.
 Benjamin T. Boscolo also received an AV Preeminent rating and has been a workers compensation panelist for the National Football League Players Association (NFLPA).

 When you choose CHASENBOSCOLO, you will also receive the No Fee Guarantee® that eliminates your need to pay for anything unless you receive a monetary award.
 We will seek a just settlement to your case and file a lawsuit if an insurance company does not make an acceptable offer.

-Types of Maritime and Longshore Injury Cases We Handle
+Types Of Maritime And Longshore Injury Cases We Handle

 Maritime workers can suffer a wide range of injuries that may include, but are not limited to: